Cormac McCarthy: Personal life and views

-McCarthy is a teetotaler.
-According to Richard B. Woodward: "McCarthy doesn't drink anymore – he quit 16 years ago [i.e. in 1976] in El Paso, with one of his young girlfriends – and Suttree reads like a farewell to that life.
+McCarthy was a teetotaler.
+According to Richard B. Woodward, "McCarthy doesn't drink anymore – he quit 16 years ago [i.e. in 1976] in El Paso, with one of his young girlfriends – and Suttree reads like a farewell to that life.
 'The friends I do have are simply those who quit drinking,' he says.
 'If there is an occupational hazard to writing, it's drinking'."
+However, his long-time friend Augusta Britt claimed that he had resumed drinking near the end of his life.

+In the 1980s, McCarthy and Edward Abbey considered covertly releasing wolves into southern Arizona to restore their decimated population.

-In the late 1990s, McCarthy moved to the Tesuque area of New Mexico, north of Santa Fe, with his third wife, Jennifer Winkley, and their son, John.
+In the late 1990s, McCarthy moved to Tesuque, New Mexico, north of Santa Fe, with his third wife, Jennifer Winkley, and their son, John.
 McCarthy and Winkley divorced in 2006.

-In 2013, a Twitter account impersonating McCarthy (@CormacCMcCarthy) was created by Scottish writer Michael Crossan, quickly amassing several thousand followers and recognition by former site owner Jack Dorsey.
+In 2013, Scottish writer Michael Crossan created a Twitter account impersonating McCarthy, quickly amassing several thousand followers and recognition by former site owner Jack Dorsey.
 Five hours after the account's creation, McCarthy's publisher confirmed that the account was fake and that McCarthy did not own a computer.
-In 2018, another account impersonating McCarthy (@CormacMcCrthy) was created.
-In 2021, it was briefly verified following a viral tweet, after which his agent confirmed that the account was fake.
+In 2018, another account impersonating McCarthy was created.
+In 2021, it was briefly marked verified following a viral tweet, after which his agent confirmed that the account was again a fake.

 In 2016, a hoax spread on Twitter claiming that McCarthy had died, with USA Today even repeating the information.
 The Los Angeles Times responded to the hoax with the headline, "Cormac McCarthy isn't dead.
 He's too tough to die."

+In 2024, Vanity Fair published an article about McCarthy's romantic relationship with Augusta Britt, whom he met when he was 42 and she was 16.
+The article claims that he took her to Mexico with a forged birth certificate and began having sex with her when she was 17.
+Britt has confirmed this account but denied that the relationship was predatory or abusive.

 Politics

-McCarthy has not publicly revealed his political opinions.
+McCarthy did not publicly reveal his political opinions.
 A resident of Santa Fe with a traditionalist disposition, he once expressed disapproval of the city and the people there: "If you don't agree with them politically, you can't just agree to disagree—they think you're crazy."
-In the 1980s, McCarthy and Edward Abbey considered covertly releasing wolves into southern Arizona to restore their decimated population.
+Academic David Holloway writes that "McCarthy's writing can be read as either liberal or conservative, or as both simultaneously, depending on the politics that readers themselves bring with them to the act of reading the work".